Heart-shaped brisée cookies

-I made these heart-shaped brisée cookies three times this week!
+I made these brisée cookies in the shape of hearts three times this week!

 The reason?
-Well, there is more than one, actually three! 😀
+Well, there are more than one, actually three! 😄

 First reason: last Sunday was Valentine’s Day.

-Recovering from a few days of work-related stress (and especially post-birthday 😅), I didn’t feel like getting into heart-shaped productions.
-Then suddenly, on the evening of the 13th, after dinner, I changed my mind and decided that… well, Valentine’s breakfast had to be made with hearts at all costs!
-And so, in the middle of a movie, poof!, my kids found themselves with an empty spot on the couch, and I was suddenly in the kitchen with my hands in dough.
+After a few days of extreme work stress (and especially post-birthday 😅), I wasn’t keen on tackling heart-shaped productions.
+Then, suddenly, on the evening of the 13th, after dinner, I changed my mind and thought that… well, Valentine’s breakfast had to be made with heart cookies at all costs!
+So in the middle of a movie, poof!, my kids found an empty spot on the sofa and I was instantly in the kitchen with my hands in the dough.

-Second reason: the homemade brisée that I finally tried is amazing!
+Second reason: the homemade semi-wholemeal brisée I finally experimented with is a marvel!
 I couldn’t wait any longer; I absolutely had to try a second version.

 Third reason: today is my, our, anniversary.
 Ooohhhh 😮😃 Today is a special day for us.
-Because it’s our round number wedding anniversary.
-But also because it’s the anniversary (another round number) of… blessed-the-day-I-met-you, ten years earlier.
-And so… well, this morning hearts for breakfast were needed.
-And we had them, and we had a feast! 😍
+Because it’s our round-number wedding anniversary.
+And also because it’s the anniversary, another round number, of… blessed-the-day-I-met-you, ten years earlier.
+So, this morning heart cookies for breakfast were needed.
+And we had them, and we had a big feast! 😍

-The photos are from Valentine’s, the first production, so the most imperfect, but today… since for me anniversary day is a holiday… no photos, no stove, no anything else all day.
-Just enough time to tell you how to make these brisée cookies (please, make them for your breakfast tomorrow morning!) and say goodbye, wishing you, and us, a wonderful weekend.
+The photos are from Valentine’s Day, the first batch so the most imperfect, but today… since for me the anniversary is a holiday… no photos, no stove, nothing at all for the whole day.
+Just enough time to tell you how to make these brisée cookies (please, make them for your breakfast tomorrow!) and I say goodbye, wishing you, and us, a very nice weekend.

 Enjoy!